tq-systems/ci-meta-tq/README.md

 bblayers.conf

-* minimal: usable for all supported machines, only minimal layer dependencies
+* minimal: usable for all supported machines, only minimal layer dependencies (not tested in this release, not usable for tqma8* MACHINES)

-* imx: usable for all machines with i.MX CPU, supports FSL community BSP via meta-freessale
+* imx: usable for all machines with i.MX CPU, supports NXP reference BSP via meta-freessale / meta-imx
+(only tested for tqma8* MACHINES in this release)

 * ti: usable for all machines with TQ AM57xx CPU, uses meta-ti